matuteiglesias/journal/content/Dev/2025-09-16_Refactored_POSIX-compatible_setup_script_for_file_.md

 ### Key Activities
 - Developed a script to automate the organization of digests by creating structured directories and linking files based on specific criteria.
-- Optimized the script to use month prefixes in filenames, streamlined arc-hunting logic, and ensured flat, sortable buckets for improved file management.
+- Optimized the script to use month prefixes in filenames, streamlined arc-hunting logic, and ensured flat, sortable buckets for improved [[file management]].
 - Implemented a helper function to link files and prefix filenames with the month extracted from their paths.
 - Addressed a `parameter not set` error in a shell script by providing two safe fixes to improve script robustness.
 - Updated directory creation in the shell script by replacing brace expansions with explicit `mkdir -p` calls.